aosabook/500lines/functionalDB/chapter.md

 ````
 We then apply `update-entity` to each triplet to update the attributes that reference our removed entity.
 (We'll explore how `update-entity` works in the next section.)

-The last step of `remove-back-refs` is to clear the reference itself from our indexes, and more specifically from the VAET index, since it is the only index that stores references information.
+The last step of `remove-back-refs` is to clear the reference itself from our indexes, and more specifically from the VAET index, since it is the only index that stores reference information.

 #### Updating an Entity